What is a Magnetic Resonance Imaging Technologist?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Medical Imaging Director
+- Magnetic Resonance Imaging Director

 - MRI Technologist (Magnetic Resonance Imaging Technologist)

-Job Outlook for Magnetic Resonance Imaging Technologists
+Is There Job Demand for Magnetic Resonance Imaging Technologists?

 The states with the most job growth for MRI Tech are Arizona, Utah, and Wyoming.
 Watch out if you plan on working in Vermont, Illinois, or Kansas.
 These states have the worst job growth for this type of profession.